barhoring/kcd-guide-netlify/functions/README.md

-Following this guide on Metlify
+Following this guide on Netlify

 https://kentcdodds.com/blog/super-simple-start-to-serverless